johnzhang320/spring-boot-access-from-kafka-docker-contaner-outside/README.md

   Private Address: 172.31.24.237

 ## Change Spring Boot Boostrap Server Address
-  For example suppose your IP is 53.23.54.207 then A.B.C.D = 53.23.54.207, you use the IP address replace follow code in Constants.java see "Spring boot Application"
+  Suppose your instance public IP is 53.23.54.207, here A.B.C.D be 53.23.54.207, you use this IP address replace boostrap-server in
+  .../config/Constants.java, see "Spring boot Application".

 # Configure Docker Container

 ## volume setting
-  Bitnami Images run in user-mode, actually User_ID 1001, to persist Kafka and Zookeeper data to your host file system, you have to map two directories to docker containers, suppose you have two directories /zookeeper and /kafka , running following command
+  Bitnami Image runs in user-mode, actually User_ID 1001, to persist Kafka and Zookeeper data to your host file system, you have to map two directories to docker containers, suppose you have two directories /zookeeper and /kafka , running following command
     sudo chown 1001.1001 /zookeeper/
     sudo chown 1001.1001 /kafka/

 ## zookeeper in docker-compose.yml
-   ZOO_SERVER_ID is assigned to every node in kafka cluster, here we only use one node, it is 1
+   ZOO_SERVER_ID is assigned to every node in kafka cluster, if we only use one node, it is 1

 ## kafka in docker-compose.yml
    KAFKA_BROKER_ID is the unique identifier of the Kafka instance, if you have two nodes in your cluster, first broker KAFKA_BROKER_ID=1